Grades/Experience

 I can't swim, can I row?

 Yes!
-Beginner swimmers and rowers who are unable to swim will wear a lap-belt Personal Flotation Device while they are on the water.
+All participants will wear a lap-belt Personal Flotation Device* while they are on the water.
 It is very rare for rowers to end up in the water.
-If a rower ends up in the water their coaches are right there, and have life jackets and safety equipment to hand out immediately.
-A coaching launch–an engine-operated boat from which the coach trains rowers–will accompany every rowing shell (boat).
-If you have concerns or the participant is uncomfortable in the water, please reach out to the camp coach and we will make a plan specific to their needs.
+If a rower ends up in the water, their coaches are right there with life preservers and other safety equipment.
+A coaching launch—an engine-operated boat from which the coach trains rowers—will accompany every rowing shell (boat).
+If you have concerns or the participant is uncomfortable in the water, please reach out to the camp coach, and we will make a plan specific to their needs.